 Taking a boat trip on the Vienna Danube connects you with contemporary sites.
 The boat ride departs from the Danube canal at the north-eastern edge of the city centre.
 The most impressive site during the Vienna Danube Boat Ride is the United Nations building, the funniest Hundertwasser’s Kunsthaus, and the most relaxing the Prater woodlands and Danube Island.
 For a romantic insider experience, try Dr. Mai’s Vienna Danube concerts in the summer.

-Private trips by boat are possible in Vienna: I picked one of Dr. Mai’s fabulous inventions to lounge on a sofa while floating across Alte Donau (Old Danube).
 We gained so much insight into real Vienna that a regular Vienna Danube boat ride can’t provide.
-My kids loved it, and we had a good splash, too.
+My kids loved it, and we had a good splash into the Danube, too.
 Read my review.

 For a truly scenic Danube boat trip, consider one of the many Danube tours through the Wachau Valley, UNESCO World heritage site.
 The Wachau has earned a place in European history as the site where medieval crusader King Richard Lionheart was held in prison at Duernstein castle.
 You can see and visit the ruin of Duernstein during some boat trips.
 Besides, the Wachau is the home of award winning Austrian wine and of all things apricot.
 More information on doing a Wachau boat trip.